The 2014 Lindau Meetings

 Laureates from the respective fields of science are invited to the Lindau Meetings on physiology or medicine, physics, chemistry and the economic sciences.
-Every year, between 20 and 25 Nobel Laureates spend a week in the Lake Constance area to meet the next geeneration of leading scientists.
-The special character of the Lindau Meetings is shaped by the fact that the Nobel Laureates can freely choose the topics of their lectures which range from retrospective to current cutting-edge, prospective to blue-sky.
+Every year, between 20 and 25 Nobel Laureates spend a week in the Lake Constance area to meet the next generation of leading scientists.
+The special character of the Lindau Meetings is shaped by the fact that the Nobel Laureates can freely choose the topics of their lectures which range from retrospective to current cutting-edge, prospective to visionary.
 The Laureates hold these lectures in the mornings during the conference.
-The afternoons are reserved for discussions among the Laureates and between them and the young scientists.
+The afternoons are reserved for discussions among the Laureates and between them and the young researchers.
 During other events of the social programme and on the joint trip to Mainau Island, the Laureates willingly talk about their own work and current scientific topics.

 The Council for the Lindau Nobel Laureate Meetings and the Foundation Lindau Nobelprizewinners Meetings at Lake Constance organise the annual meetings on an honorary basis.
 Together, they work for the “Mission Education”.
 The foundation was established in the year 2000 by the council and the Bernadotte family on the initiative of a group of Nobel Laureates.
 Joint initiatives regarding the advancement of the Lindau Meetings and the establishment of an international network of academic partners are key priorities.
 The foundation regards its task as to provide sustainable funding for Nobel Laureate Meetings in the future through an endowment.
 Meanwhile the foundation conducts outreach projects to safeguard the annual funding.
-More than 260 Nobel Laureates are member of the Founders Assembly of the foundation and demonstrate through their membership and their participation in the Lindau Dialogue their support for the principle of the Lindau Nobel Laureate Meetings.
+More than 260 Nobel Laureates are members of the Founders Assembly of the foundation and demonstrate through their membership and their participation in the Lindau Dialogue their support for the principle of the Lindau Nobel Laureate Meetings.
 Dignitaries of science, politics and industry have been inducted into the foundation’s Honorary Senate in recognition of the special commitment they have shown towards scientific excellence and the promotion of young researchers.

 OUR SOCIAL MEDIA ACTIVITIES